 - Berber village of Toujane (time-permitting)

-From Matmata our journey continues a further 130km south to the city of Tataouine, its underground “cave dwellings” of the native Berber population, designed for coolness and protection, render the city and the area around it a tourist and film makers’ attraction.
+From Matmata our journey continues a further 130km south to the city of Tataouine.
+The underground ‘cave dwellings’ of the native Berber population were designed for coolness and protection.
 En route we make a brief stop to view the Berber mountain village of Toujane.
 (Overnight Tataouine) BLD

 Day 8: Tuesday 27 October, Tataouine – Chenini – Douiret – Tataouine